DiegoMont/DiegoMont/README.md

 ### Hello, I'm Diego 👋
 I'm passionate about learning new skills and technologies.
 I also enjoy helping people from my community.
-That's why I dream of creating technological solutions that can help others whilst I have fun developing them:computer:.
+That's why I dream of creating technological solutions that can help others whilst I have fun developing them :computer:.

 > "Because small things matter" :raised_hands: